Visiting Edinburgh Castle: 9 Highlights, Tips & Tours

-Scotland's most famous fortress has towered above Edinburgh since the 13th century and is the country's most popular tourist attraction.
-Perched high atop a dramatic black basalt outcrop, Edinburgh's spectacular castle affords magnificent views of many of the city's landmarks, including the Royal Mile, Princes Street, and the long green swath of Princes Street Gardens.
-The history of Edinburgh Castle is long and often both poignant and violent.
-It's no wonder it is known as one of the most haunted places in all of Scotland.
+Scotland's most famous fortress has towered above the city of Edinburgh since the 13th century and is the country's most popular tourist attraction.
+Perched high atop a dramatic black basalt outcrop, Edinburgh's spectacular castle affords magnificent views of many of the city's most interesting places to visit, including the Royal Mile, Princes Street, and the long green swath of Princes Street Gardens.
+The history of Edinburgh Castle is long and often both poignant and violent; a fact that has led to its reputation as one of the most haunted places in all of Bonnie Scotland.

-The palace inside Edinburgh Castle was the official residence (and refuge in times of danger) of the later Stuart monarchs, including Mary Queen of Scots.
+The Royal Palace inside Edinburgh Castle was the official residence (and refuge in times of danger) of the later Stuart monarchs, including Mary Queen of Scots.
 Look over the entrance to the Royal Apartments for the gold letters MAH, representing the initials of the queen and her husband Henry Stewart, Lord Darnley.
-Among the most beautiful of the restored rooms is the Laich Hall, with its lovely fireplace.
-The small adjoining room is where Mary Queen of Scots gave birth to the future King James VI of Scotland and James I of England in 1566.

 A "time cannon" near the Half Moon Battery — the distinctive curve-walled section of the castle — is fired at 1pm every weekday.
 At the same time, a time ball drops at the Nelson Monument on Calton Hill, part of a tradition that dates back to the days when ships on the Firth of Forth checked their chronometers by training a telescope on the castle.
 The 18-pound cannons on the battery were all made in nearby Falkirk in 1810 for the Napoleonic War.